artnoisenik/machinelee/docs/pioneers/figures.md

 4. **Allen Newell and Herbert A. Simon** - Known for their work in human cognitive psychology and AI, they created the first AI program, Logic Theorist.
    - Relevant Paper: "Human Problem Solving" (1972)

 5. **Geoffrey Hinton** - A key figure in the development of deep learning and neural networks.
-His work on backpropagation is foundational in the field.
+His work on back-propagation is foundational in the field.
    - Relevant Paper: "Learning representations by back-propagating errors" (1986)

 6. **Yann LeCun** - Made significant contributions to the field of deep learning, especially in convolutional neural networks (CNNs), which are widely used in image recognition and processing tasks.